TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-dev-development-sharepoint.md

 ## **Recommended steps**

-Want an answer now?
-[Check Stackoverflow for issues building apps that call SharePoint](https://stackoverflow.com/questions/tagged/sharepoint+azure-active-directory) or post a [question on StackOverflow with tags `sharepoint` and `azure-active-directory`](https://stackoverflow.com/questions/ask).
+Below you will find help and links for the most common problems when building Azure Active Directory apps that call SharePoint.
+We highly recommend you check Stackoverflow for [issues building Azure Active Directory apps that call SharePoint](https://stackoverflow.com/questions/tagged/sharepoint+azure-active-directory), the answer to your question may already be available.
+If you can't find an answer to your question, post a [question on StackOverflow with the tags `sharepoint` and `azure-active-directory`](https://stackoverflow.com/questions/ask).

-The following documents cover the most common issues when building an app to call SharePoint:

 **I'm having issues getting started building against SharePoint**
     * [I'm having trouble getting started building an app to call SharePoint](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part)